USEPA/WNTR/documentation/resilience.rst

       network to the maximum possible number of cycles in the network.
 Meshedness coefficient is a value between 0 and 1.

       Spectral gap: The difference between the first and second eigenvalue of the networks adjacency matrix.
-	The method :class:`~wntr.network.graph.WntrMultiDiGraph.spectral_gap` can be used to find the spectral gap of the network.
+	The method :class:`~wntr.metrics.topographic.spectral_gap` can be used to find the spectral gap of the network.

 	Algebraic connectivity	: The second smallest eigenvalue of the normalized Laplacian matrix of a network.
-	The method :class:`~wntr.network.graph.WntrMultiDiGraph.algebraic_connectivity` can be used to find the algebraic connectivity of the network.
+	The method :class:`~wntr.metrics.topographic.algebraic_connectivity` can be used to find the algebraic connectivity of the network.

 	Node-pair reliability: Node-pair reliability (NPR) is the probability that any two nodes are connected in a network.
 NPR is computed using ...
 	Connectivity will change at each time step, depending on the flow direction.
-	The method :class:`~wntr.network.graph.WntrMultiDiGraph.weight_graph` method
+	The method :class:`~wntr.network.WaterNetworkModel.get_graph` method
 	can be used to weight the graph by a specified attribute.

 	Critical ratio of defragmentation: The threshold where the network loses its large-scale connectivity and defragments, as a function of the node degree.
 The critical ratio of defragmentation is related to percolation theory.
-The ratio is equal to 0 if all The method :class:`~wntr.network.graph.WntrMultiDiGraph.critical_ratio_defrag` can be used to compute the critical ratio of defragmentation of the network.
+The ratio is equal to 0 if all The method :class:`~wntr.metrics.topographic.critical_ratio_defrag` can be used to compute the critical ratio of defragmentation of the network.

 Hydraulic metrics
 ---------------------